com-480-data-visualization/Team-GB/Milestone2.md

 ### I. Introduction ♟️

 Chess is an absolutely fascinating game.
 For many of us, it’s a childhood memory, learned with family and shared with loved ones.
-But chess is also much more than that — behind its apparent simplicity lies a world of strategy, precision, and mental endurance.
+But chess is also much more than that: behind its apparent simplicity lies a world of strategy, precision, and mental endurance.
 Some even consider it a sport, as it demands intense focus and control.

 It is precisely this duality that our website is built upon.
 Our goal is to speak to all types of users: from beginners just discovering the game to experienced players eager to explore its full complexity.
 That’s why our team, “Team GB,” designed this platform as a meeting point for all chess enthusiasts, whatever their level.